 Here’s how one of our clients’ display network campaigns performed last month:

 These are pretty decent numbers for a display campaign.
 We weren’t even trying to get conversions, just generate brand awareness in the United States using custom affinity audiences.

 Now, take a closer look:

-It gets worse.
+I found worse examples of this when I dug deeper.
 Here’s Google showing my ad in Iran:

-That’s not good.
 According to Google’s article titled “ Understanding AdWords and AdWords Express country restrictions ”:

 If you haven’t been checking your user location reports, I suggest you take a peek today and see if you’re having a similar issue.
 I know I’ve checked these reports for clients in the past and never ran into this problem, so I’m assuming this is a new tweak to targeting that Google has made.
 As far as I can tell, the only way to stop ads from showing in sanctioned countries is to change your campaign’s “Location options” to the non-recommended settings.

 Bonus content: Here’s a list of all of the countries you can exclude in Google Ads; just upload it into Editor and delete the countries you want to target: Negative Countries for Google Ads